 Marburg virus outbreak: What you need to know as Europe fears cases

-Virus, which has similarities to Ebola, has killed at least nine people during an outbreak in Rwanda
+Virus, which has similarities to Ebola, has killed at least twelve people during an outbreak in Rwanda

 Your support helps us to tell the story